 As soon as I open my eyes, even before I get out of bed, I take a few moments to be thankful for the gift of another day.
 I then place both my hands on my heart and greet myself with a cheerful “good morning”.
 I started doing after watching this video by Shauna Shapiro.
 Try it!
 It’s a sweet little gesture to begin your day on a happy note.

 Then, as I face the mirror to brush my teeth, I do some mirror work as taught by Louise Hay.
 Mirror work is where you look at yourself in the mirror and say positive and loving things to yourself.
 Most of us are quick to criticise ourselves for our weaknesses but reluctant to praise and appreciate ourselves for our strengths.
 And nothing could be worse for our self-esteem than berating ourselves first thing in the morning.
 So, I make sure to smile at myself when I face my reflection in the mirror each morning and say words of praise and appreciation.
-It instantly improves my mood and my energy.
+This part of my morning routine instantly improves my mood and my energy.

-2. Make my bed as soon as I’m out of it
+2. Make your bed as soon as you’re out of it

 4. No internet for first 2 hours

-In this era of hyperconnectivity, guess what is the first thing we reach out for as soon as we wake up?
+In this era of hyper-connectedness, guess what is the first thing we reach out for as soon as we wake up?
 You’re right: It is the smartphone.
 Turning on the phone wifi/data [I turn it off before sleeping] results in a barrage of notifications, causing my attention to scatter and bring on a feeling of overwhelm.
 So I have made it a point not to check my phone till at least two hours after waking up—longer if possible.
 This also helps me avoid checking my email, social media, WhatsApp messages and news first thing in the morning.
-It is an entirely avoidable stimulus that is known to engage my mind in unproductive ways.
-I make an exception to this rule only if I am expecting an urgent email or message, and then too keep my focus only on business at hand.
+It is an entirely avoidable stimulus in the morning, especially because I know it sengage my mind in unproductive ways.
+I make an exception to this morning routine rule only if I am expecting an urgent email or message, and then too keep my focus only on business at hand.

 5. Get done with the important stuff